desmondck/perfectcode/paxos.md

 ### 2.4 Progress

-It’s easy to construct a scenario in which two proposers each keep issuing
- a sequence of proposals with increasing numbers, none of which are ever
+It’s easy to construct a scenario in which two proposers each keep issuing a sequence of proposals with increasing numbers, none of which are ever chosen.
- chosen.
 Proposer p completes phase 1 for a proposal number n1.
-Another
- proposer q then completes phase 1 for a proposal number n2 &gt; n1.
-Proposer
- p’s phase 2 accept requests for a proposal numbered n1 are ignored because the acceptors have all promised not to accept any new proposal numbered
- less than n2.
-So, proposer p then begins and completes phase 1 for a new
- proposal number n3 &gt; n2, causing the second phase 2 accept requests of
- proposer q to be ignored.
+Another proposer q then completes phase 1 for a proposal number n2 &gt; n1.
+Proposer p’s phase 2 accept requests for a proposal numbered n1 are ignored because the acceptors have all promised not to accept any new proposal numbered less than n2.
+So, proposer p then begins and completes phase 1 for a new proposal number n3 &gt; n2, causing the second phase 2 accept requests of proposer q to be ignored.
 And so on.

-To guarantee progress, a distinguished proposer must be selected as the
- only one to try issuing proposals.
-If the distinguished proposer can com
-municate successfully with a majority of acceptors, and if it uses a proposal
- with number greater than any already used, then it will succeed in issuing a
-proposal that is accepted.
-By abandoning a proposal and trying again if it
- learns about some request with a higher proposal number, the distinguished
- proposer will eventually choose a high enough proposal number.
+To guarantee progress, a distinguished proposer must be selected as the only one to try issuing proposals.
+If the distinguished proposer can communicate successfully with a majority of acceptors, and if it uses a proposal with number greater than any already used, then it will succeed in issuing aproposal that is accepted.
+By abandoning a proposal and trying again if it learns about some request with a higher proposal number, the distinguished proposer will eventually choose a high enough proposal number.

-If enough of the system \(proposer, acceptors, and communication net
-work\) is working properly, liveness can therefore be achieved by electing a
- single distinguished proposer.
-The famous result of Fischer, Lynch, and Pat
-terson \[1\] implies that a reliable algorithm for electing a proposer must use
- either randomness or real time—for example, by using timeouts.
+If enough of the system \(proposer, acceptors, and communication network\) is working properly, liveness can therefore be achieved by electing a single distinguished proposer.
+The famous result of Fischer, Lynch, and Patterson \[1\] implies that a reliable algorithm for electing a proposer must use either randomness or real time—for example, by using timeouts.
 However,
  safety is ensured regardless of the success or failure of the election.

 > 这里讲到一种可能导致paxos陷入死循环的场景，并提出了一种简单的解决方案：选择一个主proposer，所有的提议由主proposer发起